Building teams and public support for creative placemaking

 Instructor: Leonardo Vazquez

-Leo is a national award-winning planner who is a leader in two emerging fields in urban planning: creative placemaking and cultural competency.
+Over the past 15 years, Leo has helped build numerous teams to improve communities.
+He is a national award-winning planner and leader in urban planning: creative placemaking and cultural competency.
 He has two decades of experience in community development, community engagement, small group facilitation, local economic development, leadership development and strategic communications.
 He has worked with a wide variety of communities in New Jersey, California, Connecticut, Louisiana, New York and Pennsylvania.
 With a strong focus on implementation and sustainability, he specializes in building leadership teams to oversee plans and raising funds to support planning and implementation efforts.
 In addition to his affiliation with the National Consortium for Creative Placemaking, Leonardo Vazquez is a Senior Associate at the Nishuane Group and a Lecturer at The Ohio State University.
 He is the author of Leading from the Middle: Strategic Thinking for Urban Planning and Community Development Professionals and co-editor of Dialogos: Placemaking in Latino Communities.
 He has written for several professional and general interest publications, including Planetizen, Planning, Progressive Planning and The Star-Ledger.
 He is the recipient of the 2012 American Planning Association National Leadership Award for Advancing Diversity and Social Justice in Honor of Paul Davidoff.
 It is the highest award given in the urban planning field on issues of social equity.
-He received a B.S. from Northwestern University and a M.P.A. and M.P., both from the University of Southern California.